NuhashS/cypress-demo/README.md

 # Description
-This is a demonstration of the Cypress framework, using the Cypress framework.
+This is a demonstration of the Cypress framework, using the Cypress website as the base.

 # Folder Scructure